calbertiboms/INDE_577/Supervised Machine Learning/Linear Regression/README.md

 ## **Conclusion**

 This project highlights the simplicity and effectiveness of a single neuron for linear regression.
 By exploring gradient descent with different learning rates, we gain insight into the trade-offs between convergence speed and stability.
 The visualizations provide a clear understanding of how well the neuron fits the data, emphasizing the importance of proper hyperparameter tuning.
+Additionally, by incorporating more features into the model, is possible to observe an improvement in its predictive performance.
+This demonstrates the importance of feature selection and the impact it has on machine learning models.
+The model development process is iterative, and experimenting with different approaches is key to achieving the best results.